-There's still some great work taking place across the University since the last Pulse survey - action-planning is continuing to take shape and responding to staff feedback is an ongoing process.
+Some great work has taken place across the University since the 2017-18 Pulse survey.
+Action-planning is continuing and responding to staff feedback is an ongoing process.

 Warwick Arts Centre

 “One of the Pulse action plan themes selected by the Arts Centre relates to a feeling of belonging, staff security and confidence in management changes.

 In order to keep our staff up to date with developments across the University we have continued with our regular newsletter - we also update internally as and when information comes through regarding Learning & Development courses, all-staff meetings, and campus developments.

 We've also introduced a new format to our Arts Centre staff meeting, where we spend time discussing departmental updates and actions and then break into small groups discussing how to resolve a particular challenge, before feeding back to the rest of the team.
 Staff members said they enjoyed this new meeting set-up, as it was 'interesting to understand more about new projects' and 'gave all levels of staff the opportunity to share and contribute to ideas.'"

 "We value the input and feedback we receive from the WMG community, so following the 2017-18 Pulse survey we felt that staff should have the opportunity to have their say more often.
 In February 2019 we trialled a portable feedback console in four of our main buildings and also introduced an online feedback form.
 We asked staff to make suggestions to improve life at WMG, report a concern or tell us something else.
 All suggestions and comments were considered by our Welfare and Communications Group, with staff receiving timely responses and updates on progress made.
 The online feedback tool has been a great success and will continue to be used going forward.